This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 A brief guide to customizing view transition snapshots

-The way we presented snapshots to you previously was as if they "just happen" - so how exactly might you "use" these snapshots, and why would you want to?
+The way we presented snapshots previously might have made it seem like they "just happen."
+So, how exactly might you "use" these snapshots, and why would you want to?

 Since snapshots are exposed as pseudo elements in the DOM, you can use them to create custom animations or transitions.

-The syntax, or even methodology for writing view transitions isn't particularly unique to other CSS code you may have written, however it can be useful to have a strong mental model of how view transition snapshots work - especially as they're the building blocks for customizing view transitions.
+The syntax or methodology for writing view transitions isn't particularly unique compared to other CSS code you may have written.
+However, it can be useful to have a strong mental model of how view transition snapshots work, especially since they're the building blocks for customizing view transitions.

 Here's a screenshot showing the transition from one page to another: